 Making sauerkraut at home doesn’t have to be a big ordeal.
-It’s actually very easy to make small batches, requiring only a few minutes of prep time.
-Then stand by and watch as nature takes its course.
+It’s actually very easy to make small batches, requiring only a few minutes of prep tim, then stand by and watch as nature takes its course.
 This old way of preserving food is a fun process to learn.
 This recipe for Beet and Cabbage Sauerkraut is just lightly fermented, resulting in a kraut that is fresh, crunchy and not overly salty –making it a perfect side “salad” to any meal.
 Inspired by my friend Tonia, who first introduced me to style of kraut over the summer, I’ve been making this slightly fermented kind of kraut in small batches ever since.
 For an alternative version, try this Turmeric Sauerkraut!

 In this recipe I use purple cabbage and grated beets, which gives it this beautiful vibrant color.
 But feel free to use just cabbage if you prefer.
 The refreshing bite is such a welcome accompaniment to dinner, especially with heavier meals, providing good contrast in texture and flavor.
 It’s also delicious on sandwiches, in tacos, wraps or have a bowl of it on its own.
 And you really don’t need any special equipment to make this…. a mason jar works just as well as a crock.